-Each share class may be eligible for purchase through programs sponsored by financial intermediaries that require the purchase of a specific class of shares.
+Each share class may be eliqible for purchase through programs sponsored by financial intermediaries that require the purchase of a specific class of shares.

-Class A, Class C, and Class R shares have each adopted a separate 12b-1 plan that allows them to pay distribution fees for the sale and distribution of their shares.
-Because these fees are paid out of a Fund's assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.
+Class A, Class C, and Class R shares of the Fund have each adopted a separate 12b-1 plan that allows them to pay distribution fees for the sale and distribution of their shares.
+Because these fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.